EmadHelmi/herodotus/README.md

    ```bash
    2023-08-09T10:45:45|test_logger|CRITICAL|Hello
    ```
-   And finally in the log file located at `logs/test_logfile.log` we have the same output.
+   Consequently, the log file located at `logs/test_logfile.log` mirrors the identical output.

 ### Use with a Formatter